thestippe/thestippe.github.io/_drafts/dataviz/2023-11-01-perception.md

 Before digging into visualizations, we must understand how do we perceive images.
+We will first give an overview about how eye perceives light, we will then take a look at the role of attention in vision.

+## The human eye

 Typically the human eye can detect light in the range of wavelengths going from 380 nanometers (violet) to 700 nanometers (red).
 Our eye is rather complex, but to our aim we can only consider few components: